ankosoftware/react-native-zoom-us/README.md

   meetingNo,
   userId, // can be 'null'?
-  userType, // for pro user use 2 zoomAccessToken, // zak token zoomToken // can be 'null'?
+  userType, // for pro user use 2 zoomAccessToken // zak token

-  // NOTE: userId, userType, zoomToken should be taken from user hosting this meeting (not sure why it is required)
+  // NOTE: userId, userType should be taken from user hosting this meeting (not sure why it is required)
   // But it works with putting only zoomAccessToken
 );